perchespierri/codewars-katas/README.md

 Every time I can I've been trying to solve a different coding challenge in codewars.

 ## Reading their names:
-Every kata here is named after:
+Every kata here is named after:\
-- The order in which I solved it
+- The order in which I solved it\
 - What is the most important thing I learned or reviewed solving it

 ## What's inside the files:
-Commented out are the katas instructions.
+Commented out are the katas instructions.\
-Right after that, the solution.
+Right after that, the solution.\
+After that, maybe console.logs as tests or different solutions.